 Mental filtering is ignoring everything good about your life or yourself and putting a spotlight on your mistakes.
-This cognitive distortion demolishes your self-image and happiness.
+These cognitive distortions demolish your self-image and happiness.

 You might think you don’t deserve to acknowledge your good qualities.
 But, you most certainly are worthy of celebrating all the admirable things about you.